 Revelation 21:3 - And I heard a loud voice from heaven saying, "Behold, the tabernacle of Yahweh is with men, and He will dwell with them, and they shall be His people.
 Yahweh Himself will be with them and be their Elohim.

 This year, according to the Biblical reckoning of time, Yom Kippur will fall on Tuesday, Oct.
 3rd at sundown until Wednesday, Oct.
 4th at sundown.
 Most of the Jews follow the Rabbinic calendar which made Yom Kippur last Sunday-Monday.
 However in a future article I will explain why I do not follow the Rabbinic calendar.
 According to the Biblical reckoning of time Sukkot begins on Sunday, Oct.
 8th at sundown.
 The first day is a Sabbath.
-The eight day, or Shemini Azaret will fall on Oct.
-16th at sundown and end on the 17th sundown and is also a Sabbath.

 My family will be joining our congregation, and others from all over (some are coming from Canada) at the coast for a 10 day camping trip.
 We will dwell in tents, yurts, RVs, etc, spend the week studying Scripture, worshipping, playing, visiting, eating, making crafts, sitting around the campfire, etc. It is a joyous time and a time to fellowship with our brothers and sisters in Yahshua.
 This year we are going to review all of the prophets and prophecies and see how they correlate concerning the coming of Yahshua and the Millennial Reign.
 It should be an interesting and exciting study.